oktaytuncay/Kubernetes/kubernetes.md

   name: nginx-ingress-serviceaccount
 ```

-So to summarize, with a `Deployment` of Nginx ingress image and `Service` to expose it, a `ConfigMap` to feed Nginx configuration data and a Service account (`Auth`) with the right permissions to access all of these objects.
-So, we should be ready with an Ingress controller in its simpliest form.
+So to summarize, with a `Deployment` of Nginx ingress image and `Service` to expose it, a `ConfigMap` to feed Nginx configuration data, and a Service account (`Auth`) with the right permissions to access all of these objects.
+So, we should be ready with an Ingress controller in its simplest form.

 The next part of creating ingress resources.
-Ingress resource is a set of rules and configurations applied on the Ingress controller.
+Ingress resource is a set of rules and configurations applied to the Ingress controller.
 We can configure rules to say simply forward all incoming traffic to a single application or route traffic to different applications based on the URL.

 So, if a user goes to `www.my-online-store.com/wear` then brought to one of the applications, or if the user visits the `www.my-online-store.com/watch`, then watch the video app, etc.